frePPLe/frepple/doc/installation-guide/windows-apache.rst

    The Python database driver for PostgreSQLcan be downloaded from http://stickpeople.com/projects/python/win-psycopg/

-   Pick the executable for Python 2.7.
+   Pick the executable that matches the Python version.
 The executable built for PostgreSQL 9.2 also works with PostgreSQL 9.3.

 #. **Install PyWin32**